 They went to school, joined clubs, got married, went to work, went shopping...
 They did everything that every normal person does – but they did it before the backdrop of one of the darkest periods in history.

 Yet in the shadows of everyday life in Nazi Germany, horror became quotidian.

 Government officials indoctrinated children as school curriculums were shifted to push the radical new political agenda.
 Propaganda films took over classrooms, and teachers who stepped out of line risked being reported.

-Worse yet, families were marked and ushered into ghettos.
+Worse yet, families deemed undesirable were marked and ushered into ghettos in Germany's occupied territories.
 Their shops were vandalized and they were harassed on the streets.
 The disabled were forcibly sterilized.
 Millions of people were forced into work camps and ultimately exterminated.

 Soon, war broke out.
 Husbands rushed off to the front lines to fight and die while their wives and sometimes children worked in factories, hid in shelters, or escaped into the countryside and even abroad.

 But throughout it all, life went on.
 The people of Germany lived in and often simply accepted the new normal that came with the rise of fascism –- a state of normalcy that, if the war had ended differently, could have become normal, everyday life for much of the rest of Europe as well.